Uncle-Uee/csv_to_json/README.md

 However, if you can find a solution to that problem please let me know, I will definitely appreciate it.

-You can convert the csv_to_json.py, csv_to_json_console and csv_to_json_gui to an exe using the commands below. pyinstaller --onefile --console --icon=croissant.ico csv_to_json.py pyinstaller --onefile --console --icon=croissant.ico csv_to_json_gui.py pyinstaller --onefile --console --icon=croissant.ico csv_to_json_console.py
+You can convert the csv_to_json.py, csv_to_json_console and csv_to_json_gui to an exe using the commands below. pyinstaller --onefile --console --icon=resources/icons/croissant.ico csv_to_json.py pyinstaller --onefile --console --icon=resources/icons/croissant.ico csv_to_json_gui.py pyinstaller --onefile --console --icon=resources/icons/croissant.ico csv_to_json_console.py

 # Pending Features
 1. csv_to_json_console with full range of accepted arguments.